prototypefund/Digital_Bargeld-docs/api-merchant.rst

 Wallet-Frontend communication
 +++++++++++++++++++++++++++++

-Taler's virtual wallet is designed to notify the user when a certain webpage is offering Taler as a payment option.
+Taler's wallet is designed to notify the user when a certain webpage is offering Taler as a payment option.
 It does so by simply changing the color of the wallet's button in the user's browser.
 In the other direction, the website may want to make the Taler payment option visible `only if` the user has the Taler